angelod1as/portfolio/content/portfolio/climate_crisis.md

     through human stories
 live: 'http://arte.folha.uol.com.br/ciencia/2018/climate-crisis/'
 tags:
+  - javascript
   - react
+  - folha
-  - javascript
+  - feature
   - stylus
-  - folha
-  - special
 image: /assets/clima.jpg
 ---
 ![Aerial view of overpopulated Gardi Sugdub, or Crab island, in the San Blas archipelago, Panama - Lalo de Almeida/Folhapress](/assets/clima.jpg)

+# About the project

 Evidence of global climate change is increasingly irrefutable, with the accumulation of carbon dioxide (CO2) and other greenhouse gases in the atmosphere.